HowDidIDo – Best Ever Score on Flixton Golf Course

 This type of scorecard is often referred to as a golfer’s “best eclectic score”.
 The green scores are pars, the red scores are birdies.
 If I ever get an eagle or better then those scores would be displayed in gold.

 If you read about the 6th hole, it won’t have surprised you to see that I haven’t birdied all the par 3 holes at Flixton because they’re so tough.
-However, I would have thought by now that I may have accidently thinned one and fluked a birdie!
+However, I would have thought by now that I may have accidentally thinned one and fluked a birdie!
 Why not also checkout our Google Earth tour of Flixton Golf Course.

 As someone who obsesses with looking at the data behind my golf, I find these statistics really interesting.
 I’m keen to see the best eclectic scores of other fellow amateur golfers.
 Pop your’s in the comments below!